Program Contact: Laura Willis 203-582-7805

 Global Issues and Cultures, select two courses6

-Additional courses outside of SoC, one of which must be at the 200 level or higher6
+Additional courses outside the major or minor, at the 200 level or higher6

 Seminars for Success